csardo/what-the-flexbox/alignment-and-centering/notes.md

  3. `flex-start` (default)
  4. `flex-end` (pack all to end)
  5. `baseline` (make sure the bottom of the text is all aligned properly when they are different sizes)

+ For `align-content` you need to have some sort of wrap or it doesn't take effect.
+We are only concerned with the cross axis here.

+<b>align-self</b> can override the rest of `align-items`, helpful if you want to just stretch one item, or put just one item at the start or end.